dianazabala/Portfolio/Estimating Readmission Likelihood/README.md

 ## Project report, R script, graphs, output

-This exercise deals with simulated administrative healthcare claims found in the file USN_claims_test_data.csv
+This exercise deals with simulated administrative healthcare claims found in the file USN_claims_test_data.csv (SYNTHETIC - not real patient data)

 Tasks:
 1. Subsetted the dataset to the population at risk, admissions for patients undergoing isolated